orlandocaraballo/sei/48-ror-asset-pipeline/48-ror-asset-pipeline.md

 ## What is the Asset Pipeline?

-_The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets._
+_The asset pipeline provides a framework to concatenate, minify and compress assets._

 ## Concatenation